A Nightmare on Elm Street: Suffer the Children: Plot

 Alexandra Marie Corwin, a teenager with a history of self-harm brought on by her father abandoning her, has moved to Springwood, Ohio, with her mother, Joyce.
 The Corwins' new home, 1428 Elm Street, once belonged to Freddy Krueger, a serial child rapist and killer who, after being burned to death by angry parents, now haunts the Dream World.
 Alex begins having nightmares about Freddy, including at school, and while in detention she meets Peter O'Mahoney, an oft-bullied nerd who is being beaten by his father; Christopher Harris, an African American athlete whose father is constantly pressuring him to succeed; Heather Sutherland, a bulimic beauty queen whose alcoholic mother is living vicariously through her; Lloyd Reeves, a stoner and drug dealer; and Katherine Walker, a rebellious goth whose parents are fundamentalist Christians.
-Lloyd convinces the others to skip school the next day to participate in a paid anti-insomnia drug trial being held at the Katja Institute.
+Lloyd convinces the other students to skip school the next day to participate in a paid anti-insomnia drug trial being held at the Katja Institute.